alphalemon/alphalemon-docs/install-alphalemoncms.rst

 .. note::

-    This setting is not required if you install using the console.
+    This setting is required only if you are going to use the web interface, otherwise you can safety skip this step.

 Installing from the console